 The floors are covered with tiles featuring geometric patterns and oak wood parquet flooring.
 Various rooms are decorated with 19th century marble fireplaces and panelling.

 It spans a total floor surface area of approx. 550 m².

-The residential gardener has planted a superb vegetable garden, growing tomatoes, courgettes, carrots and herbs.
+The residence’s young gardener has planted a superb vegetable garden, growing tomatoes, courgettes, carrots and herbs.

-The outbuildings, spanning a total floor surface area of approx. 180 m², comprise stables, a tack room, a covered courtyard, a garage and kennels.
+The outbuildings, spanning a total floor surface area of approx. 180 m², comprise stables, a tack room, a covered area, a garage and kennels.

 This rectangular building spans a total floor surface area of approx. 350 m² over two levels with an attic floor.